tgh-apil/OVF/README.md

 # Open Emergency Ventilator Evaluation Framework

-The purpose of this document is to serve as a guide towards the assessment and evaluation of available open source emergency ventilators in accordance with the global standards and requirements as disclosed by various regulatory bodies such as Health Canada (HC), Medicines and Healthcare products Regulatory Agency (MHRA), U.S. Food and Drug Administration (FDA), Australia’s Therapeutic Goods Administration (TGA) and open source regulatory organizations such as Open Source Hardware Association (OSHWA).
+The purpose of this document is to serve as a guide towards the assessment and evaluation of available open source emergency ventilators in accordance with the global standards and requirements as disclosed by various regulatory bodies such as Health Canada (HC), Medicines and Healthcare products Regulatory Agency (MHRA), U.S. Food and Drug Administration (FDA), Australia’s Therapeutic Goods Administration (TGA) and open source organizations such as Open Source Hardware Association (OSHWA).

 ![downloads](https://img.shields.io/github/downloads/atom/atom/total.svg)
 [![License: CC BY-NC 4.0](https://licensebuttons.net/l/by-nc/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc/4.0/)